The MacaulayPosets package for Macaulay2: Using the MacaulayPosets package

 Suppose now that $A = R/I$ and $B=S/J$ for some homogeneous ideals $I$ of $R = K[x_1,\ldots, x_n]$ and $J$ of $S=K[y_1, \ldots, y_m]$ and $C=K$.
 Then $A$ and $B$ have unique (up to scalar) maximal elements $m_A$ and $m_B$ respectively, called {\em socle elements}.
 The {\bf connected sum} of $A$ and $B$ over $K$ admits a presentation

 \end{defn}

 The \texttt{MacaulayPosets} package offer the function \texttt{ringConnectedSum} which computes the connected sum of two $K$-algebras over $K$ using the presentation \eqref{eq: presentation CS}.
 Our code does not check whether the rings input are Gorenstein or not.
-We instead check only whether the monomial posets of each quotient ring have a unique maximal elements or not and pick the elements $m_A$ and $m_B$ in \eqref{eq: presentation CS} to be the maximal elements of the posets $\M_A$ and $\M_B$, respectively.
+We instead check only whether the monomial posets of each quotient ring have unique maximal elements or not and pick the elements $m_A$ and $m_B$ in \eqref{eq: presentation CS} to be the maximal elements of the posets $\M_A$ and $\M_B$ with respect to the divisibility partial order, respectively.

 \begin{ex} Let $A = \Q[x, y]/(x^3, y^4)$ and let $B = \Q[a, b]/(a^4, b^2)$.
 The connected sum $A \#_{\Q} B$ is obtained with the code:

 \end{ex}